golang/website/_content/doc/comment.md

 	func Exit(code int) {
 		...
 	}

+Doc comments typically use the phrase “reports whether” to describe functions that return a boolean.
+The phrase “or not” is unnecessary.
+For example:

+	package strings

+	// HasPrefix reports whether the string s begins with prefix. func HasPrefix(s, prefix string) bool

 If a doc comment needs to explain multiple results, naming the results can make the doc comment more understandable,